senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 ### Create custom helm values files

-1. Helm template files are instantiated with actual values using `envsubst`.
+1. Helm template files are instantiated with actual values using `envsubst` on template files.
    Example:

     ```console